-The market study (See Attachment T) further reveals that the target location would benefit from a high-quality educational program.
-Somerset Academy Sable Palms will provide quality instruction, high expectations, and consistent standards-based curriculum for all students in alignment with the Somerset mission and vision.
+The market study (See Attachment T) further reveals that the target location would benefit from a high-quality educational program like the one at Somerset Davie, the high performing school being replicated.
+Somerset Davie has earned a letter grade of an 'A' for 11 years in a row and has also earned the National Blue Ribbon award for Academic Excellence and Exemplary Achievement Gap Closing in 2011, and 2017.
+The school is designated as a School of Excellence by the Florida Department of Education and is a Title 1 School serving a similar demographics as the targeted area.
+With the replication of Somerset Davie, Somerset Academy Silver Maple will provide quality instruction, high expectations, and consistent standards-based curriculum for all students in alignment with the Somerset mission and vision.
 The content will be challenging for all students and based on the expectation that all students can achieve high standards if given stimulating opportunities and differentiated instructional support.
-Focusing on the school's mission of maximizing learning for all students, the school will provide rigorous competition within the public school district to stimulate continual improvement in all public schools as well as help mitigate educational impact the could be a possibility with schools that will be above LOS capacity.
+Focusing on the school's mission of maximizing learning for all students, the school will provide rigorous competition within the public school district to stimulate continual improvement in all public schools.